uswong/homebridge-bondbridge/Development_History.md

     b.
 The **Timer**, once set, can only be cancelled by turning off the associated device.
 So if you just want to cancel the Timer, the associated device (**Fan** or **Light**) has to be turned **Off** and turn back **On** again.

-With the Bond V2 local OpenAPI and with my very recent experiences in bash script coding in `homebridge-cmd4` envoironment, I managed to code this `BondBridge.sh` bash script to have my remote control represented more intuitively on HomeKit and fully functional, perhaps even more functional, as the remote itself.
+With the Bond V2 local OpenAPI and with my very recent experiences in bash script coding, I managed to code this `BondBridge.sh` bash script to have my remote control represented more intuitively on HomeKit and fully functional, perhaps even more functional, as the remote itself.
 The additional big advantage of this representation on Homekit is to be able to take advantage of the convenience of `Siri`.
 I can ask `Siri` to turn **On/Off** the **Fan/Light** and set/cancel **Timers** without reaching out for the remote or the smart phone.
 If you are very tired and in bed already, getting up to get the remote or the smart phone is an undesirable chore!

 ### Version 2
 I don't exactly like the remote timer very much!
 I decided to have a timer independent of the remote but done locally within my homebridge script.
 This version 2 homebridge script (`BaondBridge_v2.sh`) has the same Fan and Light functions as before but with `countDownToOn` and `countDownToOff` timer.
 If the Fan or Light is in Off state, the timer set will be a `countDownToOn` timer.
 If the Fan or Light is in On state, the timer set will be a `countDownToOff` timer.
 The remaining time on the timer is also displayed on the Homekit timer accessory as well.
 You can cancel or reset the timer anytime you wish without needing to turn off the Fan/Light.